Third Crossing - Gore Road & Highway 15

 As a bicycle commuter I am worried how I should take my left turn from Gore onto hwy 15.
 Do I start on the shared use path and then crossover to the left turn lane?

-Heidi Ploeg asked over 3 years ago
+Heidi Ploeg asked almost 4 years ago

 Hi Heidi,